agushiagon/Client-Side-Address-Book/README.md

 (Repeat for npm, pnpm, and bun with respective commands.)

 Once the build process is completed, your application will be ready for deployment in a production environment.

-## 💪 Support Vuetify Development

-This project is built with [Vuetify](https://vuetifyjs.com/en/), a UI Library with a comprehensive collection of Vue components.
-Vuetify is an MIT licensed Open Source project that has been made possible due to the generous contributions by our [sponsors and backers](https://vuetifyjs.com/introduction/sponsors-and-backers/).

 ## 📑 License
 [MIT](http://opensource.org/licenses/MIT)